Universe Sampler Observing Program Coordinator:

 Rules and Regulations

-The Astronomical League offers special recognition in the form of a Universe Sampler Program Certificate for those that have completed either the "naked eye" or the "telescope" path.
-You may complete both programs and get two certificates.
-To obtain an award you must observe the following rules:
+The Astronomical League offers special recognition in the form of a Universe Sampler Observing Program certificate and pin for those that have completed either the "naked eye" or the "telescope" path.
+You may complete both programs and get two certificates (but only one pin).
+To obtain a certification you must observe the following rules:

 Submitting for Certification

-Upon completion of the program, submit your log sheets to an officer or appointed person from your club for verification.
-A letter from that person should be sent to the address above requesting your certificate and award pin.
-Members at Large should submit copies of log sheets to the address above since originals will not be returned unless you supply a postage paid return envelope.
+Upon completion of the Observing Program, submit your log sheets to an officer or appointed person from your club for verification.
+A letter or email from that person should be sent to the Universe Sampler Obsering Program Coordinator requesting your certificate and pin.
+Members at Large should submit copies of log sheets to the Coordinator since originals will not be returned unless you supply a postage paid return envelope.

-Be sure to include your name, mailing address, email, phone number, society affiliation, and to whom the certification should be sent.
+Be sure to include your name, mailing address, email address, phone number, society affiliation, and to whom the certification should be sent.